hollystandring/countdown/README.md

 A shell countdown timer that I display in my [dwm status bar](https://github.com/joestandring/dotfiles).
 ## Features
 * Creates a temporary file so the current status can be used in other scripts (e.g. a [dwm status bar](https://github.com/joestandring/dotfiles)).
+* Alerts the user with a notification.
+* Prevents multiple instances of the script running at once.
+## Optional dependencies
+* libnotify for notifications
 ## How to use
 You can run countdown.sh with 3 arguments corresponding to hours, minutes, and seconds:
 ```